 - Receptive feedback mechanisms: An entity that has learned will be open to feedback and will establish mechanisms to receive and act on it.
 This might be in the form of performance reviews, customer feedback systems, or other feedback loops.

 - Consistent application across varied contexts: Truly learned lessons are applied consistently, even in contexts different from the original learning scenario.
-This demonstrates the ability to generalize and apply the learned lesson in various situations.
+This demonstrates the ability to generalise and apply the learned lesson in various situations.

-- Reduction in reliance on external oversight: An individual or organisation that has genuinely learned should require less external monitoring or intervention to ensure the correct behaviour, signifying that the lesson has been internalized.
+- Reduction in reliance on external oversight: An individual or organisation that has genuinely learned should require less external monitoring or intervention to ensure the correct behaviour, signifying that the lesson has been internalised.

 - Reflection and meta-cognition: This involves thinking about one’s thinking.
 An individual or organisation that frequently reflects on actions, decisions, and outcomes, evaluating them against past lessons, shows a deep level of learning.